In this post, I will show you how to list all domain controllers with PowerShell.

 Get-ADDomainController -filter * | Select-Object name | export-csv -path c:\temp\all-domain-controllers.csv

-Example 6: List available domain controller in Current Domain
+Example 6: List available domain controllers in the Current Domain

 This will not list all domain controllers but will use the DCLocator mechanism to return a discoverable DC.